Gandi/hieracles/README.md

 [![Dependency Status](https://img.shields.io/gemnasium/Gandi/hieracles.svg)](https://gemnasium.com/Gandi/hieracles)
 [![Code Climate](https://img.shields.io/codeclimate/github/Gandi/hieracles.svg)](https://codeclimate.com/github/Gandi/hieracles)

-Hieracles is a command-line tool for analysis and deep examination of [Hiera][hiera] paramaters in a [Puppet][puppet] setup.
+Hieracles is a command-line tool for analysis and deep examination of [Hiera][hiera] parameters in a [Puppet][puppet] setup.
 It can be used to quickly visualize, from a local puppet (typically on a developers environment), all the Hiera params related to a specific node.

 It's used internally at [Gandi][gandi] and its first incarnation is strongly tied to Gandi puppet architecture.
-But Hieracles tends to become, in time, a generic Hiera overlay visualisation tool.
+But Hieracles tends to become, in time, a generic Hiera overlay visualization tool.

+Have a look at the [Changelog](CHANGELOG.md) for details about the evolution.

 Prerequisite
 ---------------

-There are many ways to setup puppet and use hiera.
+There are many ways to setup puppet and use Hiera.
 This tool is designed to match a certain kind of setup, including:

 - an [external node classifier (ENC)][enc]
 - a yaml hiera datastore